 The above examples are but a few of the organizations I’ve worked with.

-In each example, the result of regular contacts, each one containing an interesting and informative sales message, generates a constant flow of new
+In each example, the result of regular contacts, each one containing an interesting and informative sales message, generates a constant flow of new business.

 Most entrepreneurs do not contact customers often enough.
 I didn’t myself for several years.

 Frankly, I was so good at getting new customers by simply writing new ads and mailings.
 Without realizing it I was practically ignoring existing customers.